 2. Document an In-Service Event, Injury, or Illness

-Next, you must show that something happened during your military service that could have caused or worsened your joint condition.
-This could be:
+You must show that an event during your military service caused or worsened your joint condition.
+Examples include:

-• A fall, accident, or injury documented in your service treatment records
+• Trauma: A fall, accident, or injury documented in your service treatment records.

-• Physical strain from ruck marches, long runs, or airborne jumps
+• Physical Strain: Ruck marches, long runs, or airborne jumps.

-• Repetitive tasks like loading equipment, kneeling, or carrying gear
+• Repetitive Stress: From loading equipment, kneeling, or carrying gear.

-• Gradual wear and tear from military occupational duties
+• Gradual Wear and Tear: Gradual damage from military occupational duties.

 3. Provide a Medical Nexus Linking the Two

-The final piece is what trips up most veterans: you need a medical opinion that connects your current diagnosis to your time in service.
+A nexus statement is a medical opinion that connects your current diagnosis to your time in service.

-This is called a nexus statement.
 A provider (either VA or private) must state that your joint condition is “at least as likely as not” related to your military service.
-That phrase is critical.
-It means there’s a 50/50 chance or greater that your condition began in service or was caused by it.
+This phrase means there’s a 50/50 chance or greater that your condition began in service or was caused by it.

 Service Connecting Joint Pain

-To get VA benefits for joint pain, you first need to establish a service connection.
-This means proving that your joint condition is linked to your time in the military – either because it was directly caused by it, or worsened by it, or because it’s related to another disability that’s been service-connected.
+To get VA benefits for joint pain, you must establish a service connection.
+This means proving that your joint condition is linked to your time in the military – either directly caused by your service, worsened by it, or resulting from another service-connected disability.

 Direct Service Connection